dart-lang/pub-dev/app/lib/search/README.md

   - `doc.size = the size of the document`, calculated as `sqrt(number of tokens)`.
   - `score(doc) = (matched token weights) / (query weight * doc.size)`

+The query text could contain exact phrases (text between quotation marks:
+`"exact phrase""`).
+When present, the result list is filtered by matching those phrases against the original text content, removing packages that doesn't have those.

 The text match score will then be either used directly (`SearchOrder.text`) or it will be combined with other scores (see: combined ranking).